+Flotation recovery continued to be variable due to the inconsistent quality of the transition ores processed.
+Some daily recoveries of over 80% and sometimes 90% were recorded, with reconciled recovery of 71.10% reported for December 2023.
 The optimization of the flotation reagent suite has been ongoing, with a focused approach towards refining the use of key components.
-This includes the addition of soda ash for pH control, potassium amyl xanthate as a flotation collector, and sodium hexametaphosphate as a slime's depressant.
 Additionally, issues previously encountered with the flotation air blowers have been successfully resolved, following comprehensive troubleshooting conducted by Atlas Copco technicians.